Last Minute Weekend Getaways (my favorite cheap vacations!)

 Last Minute Family Trip to Brooklyn

-Ready for an urban retreat with tons of personality?
-Although Chris and I lived in New York City for 10 years, returning for a last minute visit to Brooklyn to see family is always fun.
-You always end up with a surprising new experience because arguably Brooklyn is the most creative of NYC’s five boroughs.
+Although Chris and I lived in New York City for 10 years, returning for a last minute visit to Brooklyn to see family was super fun.
+You always end up with a surprising new experience because (arguably) Brooklyn is the most creative of NYC’s five boroughs.

 You can count on stumbling on amazing food throughout Brooklyn which is prefect for a spontaneous weekend.
-You can usually find a last minute hotel deal on Expedia or Booking because there are so many hotels and rentals offered here.
+You can usually find a last minute hotel deal because there are so many hotels and rentals in Brooklyn.

 I recommend heading to Brooklyn Bridge Park first and taking photos of the Manhattan skyline from the park (like in my photo).
 You can walk across the Brooklyn Bridge too if you have lots of energy.